Think Locally, Act Globally.

 Our program is well equipped to ensure that you receive safe, comprehensive training.
 Residents are trained with a longitudinal telemedicine curriculum to be able to conduct effective telephone and video appointments, as well as to appropriately answer patient questions through the electronic medical record.

-During capstone, first-year residents receive a 3-hour training session on telemedicine, as well as a one-hour session regarding answering secure messages from patients.
+During capstone, first-year residents receive a 3-hour training session on telemedicine, as well as a one-hour session on answering secure messages (emails) from patients.
 Faculty preceptors proctor first-year residents for each of their secure messages until they demonstrate independence in the safe and effective handling of these messages.

-In addition to a robust telemedicine curriculum, we provide safety training take appropriate safety measures to make sure that you stay well as you provide care to patients.
+In addition to a robust telemedicine curriculum, we provide safety training to make sure that you stay safe as you provide care to patients.